-If you notice any of these symptoms, you may have a sleep disorder.
+If you notice any of these symptoms and are looking for sleep apnea clinics, you may have a sleep disorder.
 In addition to monitoring symptoms yourself, you may also want to have your spouse or partner monitor you while you sleep to see if you frequently stop breathing, snore or gasp for air.

 What Are My Treatment Options?

 In many cases, simply changing your lifestyle can reduce or eliminate your apnea symptoms altogether.
 If you have obstructive apnea symptoms due to being overweight, your symptoms may subside as you adopt a healthier lifestyle and lose excess weight.
 Quitting smoking may also help you achieve a more restful sleep at night.